gabstopper/smc-python/smc/docs/pages/getting_started.rst

           without having to specify the type.
 However, this will be relavant when adding interfaces to an existing device after creation.

 To access interface information on existing engines, or to add to an existing engine, you must first load the engine context configuration.
-It is not required to know the engine type (layer3, layer2, ips) as you can load by the parent class :py:class:`smc.elements.engines.Node`.
+It is not required to know the engine type (layer3, layer2, ips) as you can load by the parent class :py:class:`smc.elements.engines.Engine`.

 For example, if I know I have an engine named 'myengine' (despite the engine 'role'), it can be loaded via:

 .. code-block:: python

-    from smc.elements.engines import Node
+    from smc.elements.engines import Engine

-    engine = Node('myengine').load()
+    engine = Engine('myengine').load()

 It is not possible to add certain interface types based on the node type.
 For example, it is not possible to add inline or capture interfaces to layer 3 FW engines.
 However, this is handled automatically by the SMC API and SMCResult will indicate whether the operation/s succeeds or fails and why.

-Single Node interfaces are used on single layer 3 firewalls and represents a single interface.
+Adding interfaces are handled by property methods on the engine class.

-To add a single node interface to an existing engine:
+To add a single node interface to an existing engine as Interface 10:

 .. code-block:: python

-   physical = PhysicalInterface(10) #interface number 10
+   engine = Engine('myengine').load()
-   physical.add_single_node_interface('33.33.33.33', '33.33.33.0/24')
+   engine.physical_interface.add_single_node_interface(10, '33.33.33.33', '33.33.33.0/24')
-   engine.add_interfaces(physical.data)

 Node Interface's are used on IPS, Layer2 Firewall, Virtual and Cluster Engines and represent either a single interface or a cluster member interface used for communication.